 Fundraising

-• Construction of Boardwalk Phase 1, a fully funded $2.3M project, will begin in June 2026.
+• Construction of Boardwalk Phase 1, a fully funded $2.3M project, began in June 2026.

 • Construction of Boardwalk Phase 2 will begin in summer 2027 and is also fully funded at $3.125M.